Haichao-Zhang/FeatureScatter/README.md

 ## Introduction
 This is the implementation of the
-Feature-Scattering Adversarial Training, which is a training method for improving model robustness against adversarial attacks.
+["Feature-Scattering Adversarial Training "](https://papers.nips.cc/paper/8459-defense-against-adversarial-attacks-using-feature-scattering-based-adversarial-training.pdf), which is a training method for improving model robustness against adversarial attacks.
 It advocates the usage of an unsupervised feature-scattering procedure for adversarial perturbation generation, which is effective for overcoming label leaking and improving model robustness.
 More information can be found on the project page: https://sites.google.com/site/hczhang1/projects/feature_scattering

 ## Usage